 2016 saw Louie star in Channel 5’s thrilling new four-part series Tour De Celeb, where eight TV personalities had just three months to prepare for the toughest physical and mental challenge on TV.
 Following this, Louie also unveiled his own Sky1 show Louie Spence Taxi Driver, which followed him on his quest to become a fully-fledged cab driver, much to the delight of the residents of Harlow.

 Alongside these commitments, Louie frequently appears as a guest on a variety of TV and radio shows.
 Not to mention undertaking the star billing in some of the best pantomimes in the country, each Christmas.

-Louie is a huge animal lover, and lives in Essex with his beloved dog, Lola.
+Louie is a huge animal lover, and lives in Essex with his beloved dogs, Alba and Lola.